stratum-mining/benchmarking-tool/docs/benchmarking-tool-overview.md

     * **reporter by @IzakMarais:** Used for generating PDF reports from Grafana data and dashboards.[ More Info](https://github.com/IzakMarais/reporter)

+## Integration and Automation 🐳

+**Tool Workflow:** The benchmarking tool's architecture ensures seamless integration and smooth data collection across various components.
+The workflow is organized as follows:

+1. **Initialization:** All Docker containers, including those for SV1 and SV2 roles, metrics collectors, and supporting tools, are initiated.
+2. **Data Collection:** Custom proxies, cadvisor, Prometheus, and other data collectors start monitoring and gathering metrics as defined in the configurations.
+These tools capture detailed performance data related to shares, blocks, latency, propagation times, bandwidth usage, and resource consumption.
+3. **Metrics Aggregation:** Prometheus collects and organizes metrics from various collectors into a time-series database.
+Node Exporter provides additional hardware and kernel-level data to Prometheus.
+4. **Visualization:** Grafana interfaces with Prometheus to present the collected data in interactive and customizable dashboards, allowing users to analyze performance metrics in real-time.
+5. **Report Generation:** The reporter tool fetches data from Grafana dashboards and generates comprehensive PDF reports summarizing the performance insights.

+**Automation:** To streamline the benchmarking process, automation is employed at various stages:

+1. **Container Management:** Docker Compose scripts are used to manage the lifecycle of all Docker containers, ensuring they are correctly started, stopped, and restarted as necessary.
+2. **Data Collection Automation:** Custom scripts and Prometheus configuration files automate the data collection process.
+These scripts ensure continuous and accurate monitoring by scheduling regular data pulls and pushing metrics into the Prometheus database.
+3. **Latency Measurement:** A script automatically computes average latency with major public pools by periodically subscribing to these pools and recording round trip times (RTT).
+4. **Data Analysis Automation:** Prometheus rules and alerting configurations automatically analyze collected metrics, identifying trends, anomalies, and key performance indicators.
+5. **Report Automation:** The reporter tool is configured to automatically generate PDF reports at predefined intervals or upon completion of specific benchmarking scenarios, ensuring timely delivery of insights.
+6. **Network Emulation:** Traffic control (tc) configurations enforce network latency between containerized components, simulating real-world conditions for accurate benchmarking.

+By leveraging these automation techniques, the benchmarking tool minimizes manual intervention, ensuring a reliable and efficient benchmarking process that provides consistent and accurate performance insights for both Stratum V1 and Stratum V2 protocols.

 ## Metrics analyzed 📐

 Following the grafana dashboard structure, the following lists measurements with related explanation.
 All metrics currently captured by the benchmarking tool are visible on the dashboard.